Our commitment to localisation

 Through advocacy and influencing efforts, we strive to create an environment where older people and local actors can actively engage in policy debates and shape decisions.
 At HelpAge, we are committed to amplifying these contributions and ensuring they are recognised on a broader scale.

-1 April 2024 marks the launch of HelpAge Tanzania, an independent and autonomous national organisation working for the rights and wellbeing of older people and people with disabilities in Tanzania.
+1 April 2024 marked the launch of HelpAge Tanzania, an independent and autonomous national organisation working for the rights and wellbeing of older people and people with disabilities in Tanzania.